raghubetina/puzzles-red/README.md

         ```
         git push --set-upstream origin your-branch-name
         ```
-    - The very first time you `push` from Gitpod, it may ask you to give it permission to do so from GitHub.
-Go ahead and do so.
+    - (If you're using Gitpod: the very first time you `push` from Gitpod, it may ask you to give it permission to do so from GitHub.
+Go ahead and do so.)

  1. To retrieve the freshest version of the branch you're on from GitHub.com, in case there have been any updates: